jwworth/resources/README.md

 # Resources

 This is a collection of free online resources I have found useful for learning.
+It was inspired by Josh Branchaud's [Resources](https://github.com/jbranchaud/resources) and [Free Programming Books](https://github.com/vhf/free-programming-books).

 Please submit a patch if you'd like to see a resource included here.